NIXBLACK11/Nixarcade-App/README.md

 1. **Download the App**: Click [here](https://expo.dev/accounts/r0ckyr/projects/Nixarcade/builds/ad4e50b7-22d2-4855-995c-9f137ebb4810) to download the app.
 2. **Install**:
    - For Android: Open the downloaded APK and follow the on-screen instructions.
-   - For iOS: Follow the provided Expo installation steps.
 3. **Launch**: Open the app and start playing!

 ---